31 Awesome Autism Statistics & Facts to Help Us Understand

 They are intended for reducing irritability caused by autism.
-However, that is not their sole purpose.
+Yet, that is not their sole purpose.
 They are also used for treating schizophrenia and bipolar disorder.

 As we have already mentioned, epilepsy and autism are often connected.
-Epidiolex is the only drug containing CBD which is approved by the FDA.
+Epidiolex is the only drug containing CBD that the FDA approves of.
 That supports the claims that CBD for autism is beyond useful.

 Every person with autism needs assistance in one way or the other to live their lives better.
 It is of utmost importance to start with the treatments as soon as possible.
 They may include medication, behavioral, psychological, educational, or skill-building therapies.
 Joining a clinical study is also encouraged by the National Institute of Mental Health.